How do you begin a blog?? Do I introduce myself?

 Living life with depression is hard.
 Even the most simple of tasks seem impossible.
 Getting up and going to work was hard but manageable.
 I could (mostly) pretend that I was someone else at work.
 But coming home, where I didn’t have to pretend anymore, and I could just wallow is where I had the hardest, darkest days.
 I would be too tired to do the housework but then I would be fed up with the house being a mess (husband did as much as he could, bless him) I would think that the house is a mess and believe that to be happy I would need to a massive declutter but then the thought of all that work would be so overwhelming that I wouldn’t have the energy to do it.

 And cooking dinner in the evening was a struggle.
 I wouldn’t have the energy to cook some nights so my husband would have to cook, or we would get a takeaway.
 So then, not eating well, causes weight gain etc…….

 Through all of this, me and my husband were trying for our first baby and things were not going to plan.
 This definitely was not helping my low mood and anxiety.
 So, we decided to take a year out of TTC and to focus on my recovery.

 And life did get better.
 Slowly the black cloud that followed me around everywhere was lifting and I was able to keep my anxiety at bay.
 I was even well enough to come off of my tablets.
 Things were looking up.

 Fast forward a few years and things are going great with regards to the depression and anxiety……..until a few weeks after the birth of my son.
 The anxiety came back and it came back with a vengeance.

 But more on that another time.
 Stay tuned readers, next week we get very up close and personal talking about my TTC (trying to conceive) journey.
 Get ready for TMI 😉

-And please do remember, if you are suffering with depression, anxiety or any other mental illness please ask for help.
-If you don’t feel comfortable speaking to a friend or family member, you can contact the Samaritans here.
+And please do remember, if you are suffering from depression, anxiety or any other mental illness please ask for help.
+If you don’t feel comfortable speaking to a friend or family member, you can contact the Samaritans.